jistal/Spendly/README.md

 **Description:**
 A lightweight **JavaFX application** for tracking personal finances.
-Visualizes earnings and spendings with clean charts.
+Visualizes earnings and spendings with charts.

 ## Tech Stack:
 - Java (JDK 24)